 - Custom Checks: Monitors periodic jobs and processes, issuing alerts according to whether an action occurs or a heartbeat is not detected.

-Configure Performance Alerts
+How to Configure Alerts

 Email, SMS, and voice call notifications are part of New User Setup and are created for the primary account holder upon first login.
 When you create your first check, it will be assigned to a Default contact that utilizes the account owner’s credentials.